dedmari/fintech-mlops/README.md

     $kubectl create -f kaggle-secret/muneer-kaggle-credentials.yaml -n kubeflow

 ## Deploy and setup TFServe
+All the files relevant to TFServe is located at `tfserve-config` directory in this repository
  - Create PVC for TFServe to store model:
    This PVC is going to be pre-loaded with trained model at the time of TFServe deployment.
 Later, this will be automatically updated when you train new models.

-All the files relevant to TFServe is located at ''
+       $kubectl create -f initial-model-pvc.yaml -n kubeflow

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3MjM2OTA5NCwxMTU2MDM2Mzk4LC0xNz
-k2MDM0OTc0LC0yMzAxODMyMzIsNjA5OTE1MzgzLC0xODQ2MjUw
-Mjg4LC0xNDQ0MDExOTY0LDE0NzY5NTk2OTIsLTgxNzY3NzAzMi
-wxNzM5ODY2NjEsLTE2MzcyMjgxMTQsLTIxNjU2MjEwNCwtMTk1
-ODQ0MjQyMCwtMTM3MDcxMzM2NiwtODA5OTE2NTM5LC02Mzg4Mj
-QzMjAsMTY2MzgxOTE2NCwyODY5ODYyMTgsLTE1ODkzODgyODYs
-LTE2NzkxMDU3ODBdfQ==
+eyJoaXN0b3J5IjpbMTg5Njk3NjI4LDExNTYwMzYzOTgsLTE3OT
+YwMzQ5NzQsLTIzMDE4MzIzMiw2MDk5MTUzODMsLTE4NDYyNTAy
+ODgsLTE0NDQwMTE5NjQsMTQ3Njk1OTY5MiwtODE3Njc3MDMyLD
+E3Mzk4NjY2MSwtMTYzNzIyODExNCwtMjE2NTYyMTA0LC0xOTU4
+NDQyNDIwLC0xMzcwNzEzMzY2LC04MDk5MTY1MzksLTYzODgyND
+MyMCwxNjYzODE5MTY0LDI4Njk4NjIxOCwtMTU4OTM4ODI4Niwt
+MTY3OTEwNTc4MF19
 -->